 Over 85% of responders said their reputation had been enhanced by being accredited as a real Living Wage employer.
 They also said their relationship with their employees had improved.
 75% of responders recognised an increase in workforce motivation and improved employee retention rates.

-Almost 9000 employers are accredited as real Living Wage employers, with over 3000 new businesses becoming accredited in the UK since the start of the Covid-19 pandemic.
+15,000 UK employers are accredited as real Living Wage employers.
 A list of accredited real Living Wage employers can be found here.

-Not only is PayCaptain proud to be an accredited real Living Wage employer, but PayCaptain can also help companies who are wishing to sign up to this voluntary payroll movement for the benefitof their employees.
-Calculations are built into PayCaptain which makes transitioning to a real Living Wage seamless.
-Businesses can also benefit from automatic updates to employees’ wages by the calculations that are built into the payroll cloud solution.
-This reduces overhead and administration time for companies wishing to transition.
+Not only is PayCaptain proud to be an accredited real Living Wage employer, but PayCaptain can also help companies who are wishing to sign up to this voluntary payroll movement for the benefit of their employees.
+Calculations are built into PayCaptain's HMRC recognised payroll solution which makes transitioning employees to a real Living Wage seamless.
+Businesses can also benefit from automatic updates to employees’ wages by the calculations that are built into AI powered payroll.
+This reduces overhead and administration time for companies wishing to transition to the real Living Wage UK.

 To learn more about how we can help your business, please contact us for an informal, no obligation chat.
 We’ll be happy to demo PayCaptain for you and talk about how we can help you build for a better future, both for your employees and your business.